An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Deformation quantisation

 of super cochain chain complexes, and braces in the form of maps

 of super cochain complexes, satisfying the conditions of \cite[\S 3.2]{voronovHtpyGerstenhaber} with respect to the chain differential $b$.
-The commutator of the brace $\{-\}\{-\}_1$ is a Lie bracket, so $\cD^{\poly}(X)_{[-1]}$ is naturally a Lie algebra in super cochain chain complexes.
+The commutator of the brace $\{-\}\{-\}_1$ is a Lie bracket (the Gerstenhaber bracket), so $\cD^{\poly}(X)_{[-1]}$ is naturally a Lie algebra in super cochain chain complexes.